MOT Woes For Drivers With Faulty TPMS - New MOT Criteria

 One of the most common TPMS sensor issues is battery failure.
 Each TPMS sensor is fitted with an internal battery which is designed to last 100,000 miles.
-The more miles you travel, the quicker the battery will deplete, but on average a sensor battery should last 5 to 7 years.
-In most sensor variants, the battery is sealed into the sensor casing and cannot be replaced so a replacement sensor should be fitted.
+The more miles you travel, the faster the battery will deplete – but a sensor battery should last 5 to 7 years.
+In most sensor variants, the battery is sealed into the sensor casing and cannot be replaced, so a replacement sensor should be fitted.

 Another problem is that while the sensor itself is seated safely inside the tyre, the valve stem is a bit of a weak link.
-The stem protrudes from the tyre and rim and is open to the elements and has to deal with everything the road can throw at it.
-Salt used to grit roads is particularly damaging and the metal sensor stems can become corroded over time and break very easily.
-If the valve stem is damaged the whole sensor will need to be replaced.
+The stem protrudes from the tyre and rim, so is open to the elements and has to deal with everything the road can throw at it.
+Salt used to grit roads is particularly damaging and the metal sensor stems can become corroded over time – eventually becoming brittle.
+If the valve stem is damaged, the whole sensor will need to be replaced.

-TPMS sensors should last for many years; but benefit from regular servicing to ensure they continue to work correctly and prevent and avoidable MOT fail.
-At Kwik Fit we believe in preventative maintenance and your TPMS sensors should be serviced every time the tyre bead is broken.
+TPMS sensors should last for many years, but benefit from regular servicing to ensure they continue to work correctly and prevent an avoidable MOT fail.
+At Kwik Fit, we believe in preventative maintenance.
+Your TPMS sensors should be serviced every time the tyre bead is broken.

 If you have questions about your vehicle’s TPMS or you require a new TPMS sensor, pop into your local Kwik Fit centre and we’ll be happy to help.
 Our technicians are fully trained to service your TPMS and we provide a cost-effective sensor replacement for the fraction of the price of a dealership replacement.